thisismypassport/shrinko8/README.md

 * [Linting](#linting) - Check for common code errors such as forgetting to declare a local.
 * [Getting Cart Size](#getting-cart-size) - Count the amount of tokens, characters, and compressed bytes your cart uses.
 * [Format Conversion](#format-conversion) - Convert between p8 and png files, usually with slightly better code compression than Pico-8's.
+* [Custom Python Script](#custom-python-script) - Run a custom python script to preprocess or postprocess your cart

 Requires [Python](https://www.python.org/) 3.7 or above to run.